• Skip to main content

 Overhead view on a vegan apple cinnamon bread.
 The loaf is topped with sliced apples and the bread is half sliced.
 There are fresh apples around the loaf as well as a pink hand towel and sliced apples.

-• Love amazingly delicious fall recipes filled with spices and studded with sweet apples.
+• Delicious fall recipe filled with spices and studded with sweet apples

 Ingredients you'll need

-• Flour: I used this white whole wheat flour from King's Arthur.
-All purpose flour works well too.
+• Flour: I used this white whole wheat flour from King's Arthur, but regular whole wheat flour should work too.

-• Ground flax seeds: Use a high speed blender to crush the seeds yourself or buy them already ground.
-Store in the fridge for freshness.
+• Ground flax seeds: I like to use a high speed blender to grind the seeds myself, but you can also buy already ground flax seeds in most grocery stores.
+Once ground, then store in the fridge for longer freshness.

 • Baking soda and baking powder: Leveling agents.
-Be sure to use a fresh and aluminum-free baking powder for best flavor.
+Be sure to use a fresh and aluminum-free baking powder for best flavor (check on your expiration dates!).

-• Apple sauce: Store bought or homemade works.
+• Apple sauce: Store bought apple sauce is perfect for baking, although you can make your own apple sauce and use this instead, especially during apple season.
+If using store-bought, then I recommend to use unsweetened.
 The apple sauce keeps this oil-free bread moist and tender (and a little sweeter too).

 • Maple syrup: To sweeten the bread, but also brings amazing flavor that pairs well with the apple and cinnamon.
-Do not swap for granulated sugar.
+Do not swap for granulated sugar as this could significantly change the overall texture.

-• Vegan milk: Any kinds will work.
-I used plain almond milk for this recipe.
+• Plant-based milk: Any kind of milk will work.
+I used plain almond milk for this recipe, but for a nut-free bread, then choose oat or soy milk.

 What kind of apple to use